Keeps you focused on the bigger picture

 Self-reflection enables you to see things from a different point of view.
-Most of the times we are so involved looking into small intricacies that we fail to notice the bigger picture.
+Most of the time we are so involved in looking into small intricacies that we fail to notice the bigger picture.
 When you take a break and introspect, then you develop a new understanding of the situation.
-You start to see the whole picture where all the small scattered puzzle pieces in your mind come and join together to give you the clarity.
-This enables you to focus on the important things and eliminate the smaller trivial matters which keeps you tied down.
+You start to see the whole picture where all the small scattered puzzle pieces in your mind come and join together to give you clarity.
+This enables you to focus on the important things and eliminate the smaller trivial matters which keep you tied down.

 When you start reflecting you get a better understanding of your strengths and weaknesses.
 And once you start working on your strengths, it develops your self-confidence.
 The more you reflect on your strengths, the more confident you will be.
-Confident is a crucial personality factor for managing a complicated life we lead.
-The life which involves meeting the needs of our career, family, community and most importantly SELF.
+Confidence is a crucial personality factor for managing the complicated lives we lead.
+The life which involves meeting the needs of our career, family, community, and most importantly SELF.

 How to do Self-Reflection?

 So here is a brief step-by-step guide of the self-reflection process.

 The process of self-reflection is easier and pretty straightforward.
 It consists of four steps:-